Sergio G. Lazzarini

 Professor of Organization and Strategy

 "Leviathan in Business": The Varieties and Implications of State Capitalism

 Despite the wave of privatization and liberalization of the 1990s in several countries, evidence indicates that governments remain involved in myriad industries and activities not only as majority investors through state-owned enterprises, but also as minority investors through various channels such as development banks, pension funds, sovereign wealth funds, and many others.
-In this article with Aldo Musacchio (Harvard Business School), we present evidence on those various forms of "state capitalism" and then discuss implications for the performance of countries and firms.
-We also have a forthcoming book on the topic called Reinventing State Capitalism: Leviathan in Business, Brazil and Beyond (Harvard University Press, 2014).
+In a joint research project with Aldo Musacchio (Harvard Business School), we present evidence on those various forms of "state capitalism" and then discuss implications for the performance of countries and firms.
+We just published a book on this topic called Reinventing State Capitalism: Leviathan in Business, Brazil and Beyond (Harvard University Press, 2014).

 You can read the introductory chapter of the book here and follow our updates in our Facebook page.
-Please also see the comment in The Economist (Jan 21, 2012) about our project.
-The paper mentioned in the article was recently published in Academy of Management Journal.
+Please also see the article in the Schumpeter column of The Economist about our book.
+A previous study was also cited in a special issue of The Economist on state capitalism; the paper mentioned in the article was recently published in Academy of Management Journal.

 Impact Investments: A Proposal